Doctelligence/doctelligence.github.io/about.md

 **What we’re all about:**

 - **Decentralized Data**: Keeping data secure on-device, without intermediaries.
-- **Decentralized AI Training**: Sharing only encrypted model updates for AI development.
+- **Decentralized AI**: Sharing only encrypted model updates for AI development.
-- **Incentivizing Participation**: Data owners earn rewards by opting in.
+- **Decentralized Rewards**: Data owners earn rewards by opting in.

 ## Empowering AI with Decentralized Data